 How often you clean a kitchen sink depends on how much use it gets.
-Food gets caught in the drain, soap scum and watermarks build, so a sink should be cleaned after roughly 30 uses.
-Because the conditions of a kitchen sink are moist it can create the perfect environment for bacteria and germs like E-coli to live, especially when there are food deposits for them to feed on.
+Food gets caught in the drain, soap scum, and watermarks build.
+So, a sink should be cleaned after roughly 30 uses, mainly because kitchen sinks are the perfect environment for bacteria and germs like E-coli to live, especially when there are food deposits for them to feed on.

-To clean your sink, use a mix of warm water, Dish Soap and a bit of elbow grease.
-You might even need a toothbrush to scrub those hard to reach cracks.
-Using natural dish soap ensures that no harmful substances and additives contained in conventional dish soap come in contact with your dishes and cookware, while still maintaining the same cleaning capabilities.
-For tougher stains, mix the dish soap with AspenClean Green Scouring Powder which creates a stronger solution to attack tough stains, and best of all it's septic safe.
+To clean your sink, use a mix of warm water, dish soap and a bit of elbow grease.
+You might even need a toothbrush to scrub those hard-to-reach cracks.
+Using natural dish soap ensures that no harmful substances and additives in conventional dish soaps come in contact with your dishes and cookware while maintaining the same cleaning capabilities.
+For tougher stains, mix dish soap with AspenClean Green Scouring Powder, which creates a stronger solution to attack tough stains, and best of all, it's septic-safe.

 One of the worst tasks when cleaning your kitchen can be cleaning the s-bend or sink trap drain in the kitchen sink.
-Often food or grease that's washed down the drain can get lodged in the sink trap and clog the drain, which can also leave a bad odour lingering around the kitchen.
+Often food or grease washed down the drain can get lodged in the sink trap and clog the drain, leaving a bad odour lingering around the kitchen.

 Start off by using a plunger to dislodge any build-up in the drain.
-Pour boiling water down the drain and place a plunger over the entrance of the drain and pump the sink vigorously for roughly 20 seconds.
-If you have a double sink you will need to cover one of the drains while you pump the other.
-If the water in your sink swirls down with ease, your efforts have worked, but if the sink is still clogged you will need to repeat the steps several times until you see results.
+Pour boiling water down the drain, place a plunger over the drain entrance, and pump the sink vigorously for roughly 20 seconds.
+If you have a double sink, you will need to cover one of the drains while you pump the other.
+If the water in your sink swirls down easily, your efforts have worked, but if the sink is still clogged, you will need to repeat the steps several times until you see results.

-If you're still having no luck unclogging the drain, pour some baking soda down the drain followed by white vinegar and leave it to sit for roughly 30 minutes.
+If you're still having no luck unclogging the drain, pour some baking soda, followed by white vinegar, and leave it to sit for roughly 30 minutes.
 This solution creates a natural reaction, which should help dissolve the contents clogging the drain.
 After the solution has sat, rinse the drain with boiling water again.

-Your final resort if your drains are still blocked, is to remove the sink trap which is the pipe located under the sink.
-This can get unpleasantly messy so place a bucket and newspaper in case of splatters under the sink trap before unscrewing the slip joints.
+Your final resort, if your drains are still blocked, is to remove the sink trap, where the pipe is located under the sink.
+This can get unpleasantly messy, so place a bucket and newspaper in case of splatters under the sink trap before unscrewing the slip joints.
 Take the sink trap to a separate sink or a hose outside to clean all the dirt and grime that has built up, and reassemble the sink trap.

 If all your efforts have failed and your drain is still clogged, it's time to call your plumber.

 Grease is the word and a constant cleaning task within your kitchen.
-All those tiny little droplets and splatters build up and accumulate in and around your stove, oven, microwave, cabinets and counters.
-Grease is not the easiest to clean as a lot of the time it almost seems like you’re spreading the grease rather than cleaning it, so it is important to use the right products to get the job done efficiently and effectively.
+All those tiny little droplets and splatters accumulate in and around your stove, oven, microwave, cabinets and counters.
+Grease is not the easiest to clean as it almost seems like you’re spreading the grease rather than cleaning it often.
+So, using the right products to get the job done efficiently and effectively is important.

-Vinegar and baking soda are a good DIY job, but if you're looking for a product with a little more ease, our natural Kitchen Cleaner was specially designed to cut through grease in your kitchen.
-The kitchen cleaner is also 100% natural and chemical-free so you don't need to worry about toxins contaminating the areas where you prepare and store your food.
-The spray combined with our microfiber cloths is the most effective way to tackle crease build up within the kitchen, and it leaves no sticky or oily residue after the clean.
+Vinegar and baking soda do a good DIY job, but if you're looking for a product with a little more ease, our natural Kitchen Cleaner was specially designed to cut through grease in your kitchen.
+The kitchen cleaner is also 100% natural and chemical-free, so you don't need to worry about toxins contaminating the areas where you prepare and store your food.
+The cleaner combined with our microfiber cloths is the most effective way to tackle crease build-up within the kitchen.
 You can also mix the kitchen spray with a scouring powder and wipe with a microfiber cloth to tackle those resistant greasy stains that won't seem to budge.

-The purpose of your kitchen fan is to help remove airborne grease, combustion products, fumes, smoke and steam from the air through filtration, but over time these elements accumulate and can block the filter.
-So, if you've never cleaned your kitchen fan or haven't cleaned it in a while, it's not going to be pretty.
+The purpose of your kitchen fan is to help remove airborne grease, combustion products, fumes, smoke and steam from the air through filtration, but over time, these elements accumulate and can block the filter.
+So, if you've never cleaned your kitchen fan or haven't cleaned it in a while, it won't be pretty.

-Most filters easily slide or pop out from the underside of the fan, so once that is removed you can easily soak it in a sink of warm soapy water.
-Leave the filter to sit in the water for a couple of minutes and then scrub the filter gently to remove any excess dirt and grime.
-Depending on how greasy the filter is, boiling water could be a more effective option in melting the grease from the filter.
+Most filters easily slide or pop out from the underside of the fan, so once removed, you can easily soak it in a sink of warm soapy water.
+Leave the filter to sit in the water for a couple of minutes, and then scrub the filter gently to remove any excess dirt and grime.
+Depending on how greasy the filter is, boiling water could be a more effective option for melting the grease from the filter.

-Depending on where you're cooking, your floor can also build grease and dirt, from splatters and all the commotion of a kitchen.
+Depending on where you're cooking, your floor can also build grease and dirt from splatters and all the kitchen commotion.
 Our natural Floor Cleaner and Microfiber Mop are perfect for cleaning all hardwood, laminate and ceramic floors.
 The floor cleaner also comes in a concentrated form, which makes up to 18 bottles or can be used as is for hard-to-clean floor stains.
 Our floor cleaner is also 100% safe for pets and kids that come in closer contact with the floor.

-Kitchen sponges are our main cleaning tool, but one thing to note is, they can also spread dirt with the number of bacteria living on them.
+Kitchen sponges are our main cleaning tool, but one thing to note is they can also spread dirt with the number of bacteria living on them.
 Know when a cloth or sponge needs to be thrown away.
-Soaking your sponge in vinegar is a good natural way to sanitize the sponge, it will reduce the spread of bacteria in your home and you won't be spreading toxic chemicals.
-Microfiber cloths are a great investment in cleaning, due to their durable and effective material.
+Soaking your sponge in vinegar is a good natural way to sanitize the sponge.
+It will reduce the spread of bacteria in your home, and you won't be spreading toxic chemicals.
+Microfiber cloths are a great cleaning investment due to their durable and effective material.
 All our Microfiber Cloths can be washed and reused, so they will last you forever.
-Keep in mind to use an eco-friendly laundry detergent to preserve the fabric - a good idea not just for your kitchen cloths.
+Keep in mind to use an eco-friendly laundry detergent to preserve the fabric.